France's Hollande in diplomatic test with Obama

 The 57-year-old, who is invited to the White House before the G8 talks for his first meeting with Obama, says that under his leadership Paris will be a reliable ally for Washington, but will not be tied to it.

-"Hollande will be the new chief, the man of the hour at the G8 and NATO and he will be scrutinized by the others," said a French diplomatic source in the outgoing presidency involved in finalizing the program for the U.S. meetings.
+"Hollande will be the new chief, the man of the hour at the G8 and NATO and he will be scrutinised by the others," said a French diplomatic source in the outgoing presidency involved in finalising the programme for the U.S. meetings.

 Helping him through the transition, Hollande has appointed sinophile Paul Jean-Ortiz, a career diplomat, who most recently headed up the foreign ministry's Asia department, as his diplomatic sherpa.

-Preliminary U.S. estimates of pullout costs for France are in the region of $150 million, the man tipped to be defense minister Jean-Yves Le Drian, told Reuters.
+Preliminary U.S. estimates of pullout costs for France are in the region of $150 million, the man tipped to be defence minister Jean-Yves Le Drian, told Reuters.

 NATO allies have not given up trying to force Hollande to back down.
 Obama's administration sent a delegation led by assistant undersecretary for European Affairs Philip Gordon to meet Hollande's team to discuss NATO on May 11.

 "Let him study the issues, put his cabinet together.
-We'll have a chance in Paris to talk about some of these issues," Gordon told the foreign relations committee before flying to Paris.
+We'll have a chance in Paris to talk about some of these," Gordon told the foreign relations committee before flying to Paris.
 "We're confident France is committed to NATO and committed to Afghanistan."

 Merkel, whose country has the third-largest troop contingent in Afghanistan, said on May 10 that NATO allies had joined the war at the same time and should leave together.